I DO THIS EVERY MORNING…

 MINUTE 2: HANGING ABS

-All you need to do is hang with your feet lifted off the ground, and then hollow out the lower abs and hold.
+For this last minute of your new daily morning routine, all you need to do is hang with your feet lifted off the ground, and then hollow out the lower abs and hold.

 Instead of just hanging there, pull down and engage the shoulder blades to get some scapular stability.